Roman theatre of Philippopolis: Culture

 During the summer months, the theatre hosts theatrical plays and musical shows.

 The prize award ceremony of the 21st International Olympiad in Informatics was held in the theatre.

 Heavy metal musician Devin Townsend recorded his 2018 live album Ocean Machine - Live at the Ancient Roman Theatre Plovdiv in the theatre, accompanied with the Plovdiv Opera's Orchestra and Choir.
 Progressive metal supergroup Sons of Apollo recorded their 2019 live album and concert film Live with the Plovdiv Psychotic Symphony at the theatre, also accompanied by the Plovdiv Opera's Orchestra and Choir.
+In 2025, King Gizzard & the Lizard Wizard played a three-night residency at the theatre and released the audio as a live album Live in Bulgaria '25, with the shows also livestreamed on YouTube.